 The Bureau of Waste and Materials Management (WMM) implements the DNR's Groundwater Standards Program in several ways during the life of a landfill.
-When staff review an applicant's "Feasibility Report," which proposes to site a landfill in a particular location, they review baseline data submitted by the applicant to determine whether exemptions and alternative concentration limits are needed for the public health and welfare parameters listed under NR 140.
+When staff review an applicant's "Feasibility Report," which proposes to site a landfill in a particular location, they review baseline data submitted by the applicant to determine whether exemptions and alternative concentration limits are needed for the public health and welfare parameters listed under ch.
+NR 140.
 In addition, reviewers establish preventive action limits for indicator parameters based on calculations submitted by the applicant.
-During the active life of a landfill and after closure, staff evaluate groundwater conditions at the landfill site to determine compliance with NR 140 standards.
+During the active life of a landfill and after closure, staff evaluate groundwater conditions at the landfill site to determine compliance with ch.
+NR 140 standards.
 Should conditions warrant, staff require groundwater investigation reports that include proposals for further evaluations and recommendations for remediation at landfills that exceed groundwater standards.
 Staff review results of site investigations triggered by the exceedances of groundwater standards and evaluate the effectiveness of remedial actions at active solid waste facilities and closed landfills, by comparing results to groundwater standards over time.

-WMM only accepts electronic submittal (via diskette or CD) of environmental monitoring data from landfill owners, labs and consultants.
+WMM accepts only electronic submittal of environmental monitoring data from landfill owners, labs and consultants.
 As of January 2006, WMM provides facilities and the public access to the environmental monitoring data contained in its Groundwater and Environmental Monitoring System (GEMS) database.
 In the future, a web interface, possibly using the Department's Data Portal and/or Web Access Management System, will allow facilities to upload environmental monitoring data into GEMS.
 Currently, funding is not available to do the necessary programming.

-WMM has been concerned that staff might not be aware of some old, closed landfills that may be impacting groundwater.
-Program staff used several reports from the Groundwater and Environmental Monitoring System to do a rough screening of old, closed town, city and village landfills with monitoring wells.
-In July 2003 we sent the screening reports, identifying landfills that need further attention to each of the regions for follow-up evaluations.
-Program staff have since reviewed most of the identified sites.
-A more in-depth screening of all closed landfills occurred in November 2006.
-Review of all the sites identified in the screening as possibly impacting the environment was completed by February 2009.
+WMM was concerned that staff might not be aware of some old, closed landfills that might be impacting groundwater.
+Program staff used several reports from the GEMS to do a rough screening of old, closed town, city and village landfills with monitoring wells.
+In July 2003, older screening reports identifying landfills that needed further attention were sent to regional staff for follow-up evaluations.
+A more in-depth screening of all closed landfills occurred in November

+2006.
+Review of all the sites identified in the screening as possibly impacting the environment was completed in February 2009.

-In FY 01, WMM studied 31 landfills that accept municipal solid waste, to try to determine whether VOC contamination in groundwater at these landfills is increasing, decreasing or remaining stable.
+In FY 01, WMM studied 31 closed landfills that previously accepted municipal solid waste, to try to determine whether VOC contamination in groundwater at these landfills is increasing, decreasing or remaining stable.
 One purpose of this study was to determine whether natural attenuation is occurring in groundwater near leaking landfills.
 The study showed a large number of stable or decreasing concentration trends.
 However, the concentrations took longer to stabilize and stabilized at higher levels than at other types of VOC contamination sites described in the literature.

-Another study in FY 00-01 was done to evaluate the effectiveness of chemical oxygen demand (COD) as an indicator parameter at landfills.
+Another study in FY 00-01 was carried out to evaluate the effectiveness of chemical oxygen demand (COD) as an indicator parameter at landfills.
 Mercury waste is generated when COD is analyzed in the laboratory so the overall goal was to reduce that amount of mercury.
 Findings from the first year of the study indicated that there was potential to eliminate COD monitoring at some types of landfills.
 The second year of the study evaluated possible alternatives to sampling for COD.
-Dissolved organic carbon (DOC) appears to be an acceptable alternative in certain circumstances.
+Dissolved organic carbon (DOC) appeared to be an acceptable alternative in certain circumstances.
 WMM staff incorporated the recommendations of this study into code changes that went into effect in February 2006.